"The metrics for evaluating projects must support the main goal of PPM; namely, maximizing the value of the project

 Willingness to Pay

 A generalization of the above reasoning is to argue that the value of a project is what the organization would be just willing to pay to obtain the consequences of the project .
 Stated more precisely, project value might be defined as the maximum amount of money that the organization's most senior executives would be willing to pay for the project's consequences, without having to pay the project's costs and including consideration of risk.
-(In other words, if project consequences are uncertain, project value would be defined as the maximum amount of money executives would be willing to give up in exchange for owning the uncertainty—the "lottery"—over the project's consequences.)
-In the portfolio context, the value of a project would be the amount of cash that would make executives indifferent between (a) the portfolio without the project and (b) the portfolio with the project's consequences but with a debt equal to that amount of cash.
+(In other words, if project consequences are uncertain, project value could be defined as the maximum amount of money executives would be willing to give up in exchange for owning the uncertainty—the "lottery"—over the project's consequences.)
+In the portfolio context, the value of a project could be the amount of cash that would make executives indifferent between (a) the portfolio without the project and (b) the portfolio with the project's consequences but with a debt equal to that amount of cash.

 In the literature on valuation, the above definition of value is termed the buying indifference price (also called the breakeven buying price) .
 This term applies because at this price the organization would be indifferent between not getting the project consequences and getting the consequences but having to pay the price (the breakeven price at which the company believes it would neither gain nor lose, but simply break even).
 A close relative is the selling indifference price (or breakeven selling price), which argues that the value of a project is the amount of cash that would make executives indifferent between (a) the portfolio with the project consequences and (b) the portfolio without the project but with that amount of additional cash.

 Complexities for Determining Indifference Prices